multani7871/employee-led-SPVs/board_member_guide.md

 - Care
 	 -
  - Loyalty
-	 -
+	 - Act in the company's best interest
  - Obedience
 	 -

-What are the different types of board members and how are theycompensated for these duties and the extra liability they entail?
+What are the different types of board members and how are they compensated for these duties and the extra liability they entail?
 - CEO/co-founders
 	- Common stock holdings
 - Lead investors of each funding found (“investors”)